-In this paper, we explored the use of Diffusion Models (DMs) in sequence generation for decision-making problems, specifically focusing on their application as dynamics models in fully offline reinforcement learning settings.
-We identified a critical issue where data synthesized directly by DMs can lead to a mismatch with the state-action distribution of the learning policy, negatively impacting policy learning.
-To address this, we introduced Dynamics Diffusion (\method), which can effectively generate trajectories following the learning policy distribution, ensuring both policy consistency and dynamics accuracy of the synthetic trajectories.
-The key components of \method that bring better performance are (1) the intrinsic modeling ability of DMs, and (2) the iterative correction process between the DM and the learning policy.
-Both theoretical analysis and experiment results prove the effectiveness of these two parts.
-As an add-on scheme, \method can be easily deployed on any offline model-free algorithms that train explicit policies.
-Generally, \method provides a promising direction for improving offline policy training algorithms with DMs.
-Moreover, \method has the potential to be applied to online RL algorithms under DMs with smaller structures, as well as techniques to enhance its scalability for large-scale tasks, which we leave for future works.
+In this paper, we explored the application of Diffusion Models (DMs) in sequence generation for decision-making problems, focusing on their role as dynamics models in fully offline reinforcement learning.
+We identified a critical issue where data directly synthesized by DMs can mismatch the state-action distribution of the learning policy, negatively impacting policy learning.
+To address this, we introduced Dynamics Diffusion (\method), a framework that effectively generates trajectories aligned with the learning policy's distribution, ensuring both policy consistency and dynamics accuracy of the synthetic trajectories. \method's superior performance stems from two key components: (1) the intrinsic modeling ability of DMs and (2) the iterative refinement mechanism between the DM and the learning policy.
+Both theoretical and experiment results validate their effectiveness.
+As an add-on scheme, \method can be seamlessly integrated into any offline model-free algorithms that train explicit policies.
+Overall, \method offers a promising direction for enhancing offline policy training using DMs.
+Furthermore, \method holds potential for future extensions, including applications to online RL algorithms with more compact DM architectures since the training is relatively time-consuming with the full U-Net backbone, as well as approaches to improve scalability for large-scale tasks, which we aim to explore in future work.